Vish-devop/AlgoSprint-Python/Strings_Good_Qos/readme.md

 12. Palindrome Partitioning: Given a string, determine all the possible palindrome partitioning of the string.
 For example, inputting "aab" should return [["a", "a", "b"], ["aa", "b"]].

 13. Minimum Cuts for Palindromes: Given a string, find the minimum number of cuts needed to partition the string into substrings, each of which is a palindrome.

+## ----------------------------------------------------------------
+1. Longest Substring Without Repeating Characters:

+2. Given a string, find the length of the longest substring without repeating characters.
+Anagrams:

+3. Given two strings, check if they are anagrams of each other (i.e., can be rearranged to form each other).
+String Compression:

+4. Implement a method to perform basic string compression using the counts of repeated characters.
+For example, the string "aabcccccaaa" would become "a2b1c5a3".
+Group Anagrams:

+5. Given an array of strings, group the anagrams together.
+Longest Palindromic Substring:

+6. Given a string, return the longest palindromic substring in it.
+Check if One String is Rotation of Another:

+7. Given two strings, check if one string is a rotation of the other (e.g., "waterbottle" is a rotation of "erbottlewat").